Trois jours à vivre (1957)

 Abstract picture representing Trois jours a vivre (1957)

-Louis Malle's Ascenseur pour l'échafaud (1958) was the film that set Jeanne Moreau on the road to international stardom, but before this the actress has spent almost a decade appearing in less notable films, many of which deserve their place in obscurity.
-Gas-oil (1955), a minor film noir directed by Gilles Grangier, was one of the first of Moreau's films to make effective use of her mystique and unconventional sensuality, although their second collaboration - Trois jours à vivre - was somewhat less successful.
-The most interesting aspect of this later film is its humorously derisive perspective on a repertory company consisting of third rate actors who have an over-inflated opinion of their own talents.
+Louis Malle's Ascenseur pour l'échafaud (1958) was the film that set Jeanne Moreau on the road to international stardom, but before this the actress had spent almost a decade appearing in less notable films, many of which deserve their place in obscurity.
+Gas-oil (1955), a minor film noir directed by Gilles Grangier, was one of the first of Moreau's films to make effective use of her alluring mystique and unconventional sensuality, although their second collaboration - Trois jours à vivre - was somewhat less successful.
+The most interesting aspect of this later film is its humorously derisive perspective on a repertory company consisting of second rate actors who have a laughably over-inflated opinion of their own abilities.

-The thriller element of the film appears to have been added as an after thought and pretty well undermines what might otherwise have been a cruel satire on provincial theatre and all who sail in her.
+The thriller element of the film appears to have been tacked on as an after-thought and pretty well undermines what might otherwise have been a justly cruel satire on provincial theatre and all who sail in her.
 The film's schizoid feel may in part be down to Jacques Deray's input as an assistant director.
-A far more talented director of thrillers than Grangier, Deray would later direct some of the most successful French policiers of the following decades, including Borsalino (1970) and Flic Story (1975).
-The darker, more noirish aspects of Trois jours à vivre carry Deray's distinctive signature, and Deray even gets to lend both his voice and his name as a news reporter on the radio in one scene.
+A far more inspired director of thrillers than Grangier, Deray would later direct some of the most successful French policiers of the following decades, most notably his stylish collaborations with Alain Delon - Borsalino (1970), Flic Story (1975) and Trois hommes à abattre (1980).
+The darker, more noir-realistic aspects of Trois jours à vivre carry Deray's distinctive signature, and Deray even gets to lend both his voice and his name as a news reporter on the radio in one scene.
+If Deray had been in the driving seat there can be no doubt that this would have been a far more interesting film - at the least on a par with his early thrillers Rififi à Tokyo (1960) and Symphonie pour un massacre (1963).

-Needless to say, Moreau is the one bright spot in this otherwise lacklustre Grangier offering, alluring as a wannabe star who achieves fame not by merit but by playing the femme fatale for real.
-Daniel Gélin has the same ambitions as Moreau but, being as spineless as he is talentless, he elicits no sympathy whatsoever when a butch Italian good-for-nothing named Lino shows up and threatens to kill him for denouncing him to the police.
+Needless to say, Jeanne Moreau is the star attraction in this fairly lacklustre Grangier offering, magnetically alluring as a wannabe star who achieves fame not by merit but by playing the femme fatale for real.
+Daniel Gélin's character has the same ambitions as Moreau's but, being as spineless as he is talentless, he elicits no sympathy whatsoever when a butch Italian good-for-nothing named Lino shows up and threatens to kill him for denouncing him to the police.
 Lino is of course Lino Ventura, well and truly cast according to type as a muscle-bound hoodlum with as much heart as a lump of concrete.
 Risibly shallow as the characterisation is, Ventura succeeds where every other member of the cast fails, which is to make his archetypal character sympathetic and believable, although he would be far better served on Grangier's later thriller 125, rue Montmartre (1959).
-Unevenly paced and saddled with a dull, unconvincing B-movie plot, Trois jours à vivre is by no means the most memorable of Gilles Grangier's thrillers but the few feisty scenes with Moreau and Ventura make it worth the effort.
+Unevenly paced and saddled with a pedestrian, unconvincing B-movie plot, Trois jours à vivre is by no means the most memorable of Gilles Grangier's thrillers, but the few feisty scenes with Moreau and Ventura make watching it well worth the effort.

 © James Travers, Willems Henri 2015